 Positive Relationship with Media

 The hype around rearing insects for food and feed started around 2011 when FAO started to promote insects as a sustainable choice over conventional animal protein sources.
 The media attention reached Finland as well and since has been featured multiple times on all major media platforms.
 Finnish start-ups started to emerge some years after 2011 and since they have featured the articles and news regularly as well.

 The IFF- industry is quite unique in many ways and this is one of the major reasons why media has covered so much of it nationally, but all the startups have been not only accepting invites for public speaking and giving interviews, but also reaching out for reporters.
-What has been great to notice on many occasions I have been asked to cover for other players in the industry to cover for them for e.g public speaking if there has been a double booking.
+What has been great to notice on many occasions I have been asked by other players in the industry to cover for them for e.g public speaking if there has been a double booking.
 This tells of shared understanding that raising public’s understanding and awareness is very important, even if the publicity points goes to the neighbor company.
 For emerging industries many times the competition is not the companies doing similar things than you, but the companies you coming to steal the market from.
 This essential idea is widely spread in the small Finnish industry and now we all share the fruits of co-operation.

 Make Regulators Work for You